Can you hear me now?

 You can even use voice commands to tell your Roomba to clean up your messy room (but not to serve you mimosas….yet).

-There is no avoiding it when it comes to SEO, particularly when we consider local search implications.
+There is no avoiding it when it comes to seo marketing, particularly when we consider local search implications.

 Local Voice Search, Be Prepared